Shachindra/SmartCam/README.md

     /lib/modules/3.10.17-poky-edison+/kernel/drivers/media/usb/uvc

-If nothing is returned, the UVC driver needs to be installed:
+If nothing is returned, the UVC driver needs to be installed.

-    opkg install kernel-module-uvcvideo

 To make sure the UVC driver is loaded and the webcam is detected properly, plug in your webcam, then type `lsmod | grep uvc`: